mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

-As a result of this, each time the the synchronization query times out, the connection will be killed by the `KILL` statement and readwritesplit will retry the query on the master.
+As a result of this, each time the the synchronization query times out, the connection will be killed by the `KILL` statement and readwritesplit will retry the query on the primary.
 This is done to prevent the execution of the prepared statement that follows the synchronization query from being processed by the MariaDB server.